|Registration FAQs||Fundraising FAQs||Teams FAQs||Event Information FAQs|

 Yes.
 All participants receive an event T-shirt on the day of the event.

 How many rest stops will there be along our 66 flight route?

 The event will have two rest stops.
 The locations of the rest stops will be announced closer to the event.
 Please watch your footing at these locations to avoid slipping.

 Yes.
 Each rest stop will have access to a restroom.

 Start times will be provided to participants closer to the event.
 Please be sure to read all materials sent to you regarding the Climb to the Top event.

 Please be sure to get to Rockefeller Center 30 minutes prior to your assigned start time.
-If you miss your start time, you will be placed in the last wave of climbers.
+If you do not raise the $250 minimum by the packet mailing deadline (February 12, 2015 ), and did not receive your materials in the mail, you will need to arrive one hour prior to your start time.
+If you miss your start time, you will be placed in the next available wave of climbers.

 Yes, but be aware that other climbers are coming up behind you, and you should try to stay out of their way.

 Can I wear my headphones

 Headphones and the use of cell phones are not permitted while climbing.
 This rule is in place for safety so you can hear fellow climbers and volunteers in the stairwell.